vukics/cppqed/doc/installation.rst

 C++QEDv2 depends on a number of open source libraries:

 Boost C++ libraries
   provide indispensable extensions to the C++ standard, and are *de facto* standard by their own right.
 The framework depends on a number of them, the most notable ones being Fusion, Lambda, MPL, Operators, and Preprocessor.
-On many systems (a selection of) the Boost libraries are available.
+On many systems, (a selection of) the Boost libraries are available.
 They are packaged for Debian and Mac OS X. Alternatively, they can be downloaded and installed from `the main Boost portal <http://www.boost.org>`_.
 Version 1.35 or higher is required.

 GNU Scientific library (GSL)
   provides a very wide variety of numerical solutions in a solid object-oriented design (in C!).
-They are not used directly, but are wrapped into C++ classes and functions, so that they are easily replaced.
+They are not used directly, but are wrapped into C++ classes and functions, so that they are easily replaced (e.g. if licensing problems arise).
 Packaged for Debian and Mac OS X, or can be downloaded from `the GSL homepage <http://www.gnu.org/software/gsl/>`_.
 I haven't thoroughly determined the minimal version, but 1.8 is known to work.

 An implementation of BLAS and LAPACK
-  For many system optimized versions of these libraries exist and are even preinstalled.
+  For many system, optimized versions of these libraries exist and are even preinstalled.
 As a fallback, the reference implementation can always be used, which is packaged e.g. for Ubuntu.

 These three are best installed on system level.